Planning an Education Visit

 How much does it cost?

-Payment can be made on the day at the Discovery reception, either by cash, cheque (payable to Canterbury Museum) or eftpos.
-Alternatively, an invoice can be sent to the school/organisation.
+We are currently unable to take payments on the day of your arrival.
+Please contact us if you need an invoice sent to your school/organisation.
 Please ensure that one payment is made for a group, rather than individual payments.

 Canterbury Museum has limited storage space so please do not bring bags unless it is absolutely necessary.
 If you do have bags, please notify the staff at the Information Desk on arrival and they will provide an area in which the bags can be stored until your departure.